hlavacs/ViennaGameAILibrary/README.md

 - Create the boid

 Each boid needs a position, a velocity and a maximum speed when instantiated.
 By default, the maximum speed is 5.0f, and the position and velocity are both 0.
-Each boid also has an id, used in the flocking algorithm, but since it is not relevant for the rest of the algorithms, it is set to 0 by default.
+Each boid also has an id, used in the flocking algorithm, but since it is not relevant for the rest of the steering behaviors, it is set to 0 by default.
 ```
 	VGAIL::Boid* agent = new VGAIL::Boid(position, velocity, maxSpeed);
 ```